 When possible, GW Fins’ Executive Chef Michael Nelson works with local spearfish divers to individually harvest specific fish for that evening’s dinner menu.
 Spearfishing is a very sustainable method, due to the fact that there is zero bycatch, the unintended species harvested during fishing.

-GW Fins’ Executive Chef Michael Nelson has taken one of the most innovative approaches to increase the sustainability of seafood.
-For the past several years, Chef Michael has focused on sustainability through utilization of the entire fish, composing dishes to highlight parts of the fish that have previously been discarded.
+Chef Michael has taken one of the most innovative approaches to increase the sustainability of seafood.
+For the past several years, he has focused on sustainability through utilization of the entire fish, composing remarkably delicious dishes that highlight parts of the fish that have previously been discarded.

-Since embarking on this pioneering approach to advocating seafood sustainability, Chef Michel has become a culinary leader in this field, being asked by the James Beard Association to share his techniques with other cutting-edge chefs at a Culinary Boot Camp.
+Since embarking on this pioneering approach to advocating seafood sustainability, Chef Michael has become a culinary leader in this field, being asked by the James Beard Association to share his techniques with other cutting-edge chefs at their Culinary Boot Camp.